Pretreatment Makes Vending Machine One Tough Customer

 One of the major requirements Fawn insisted upon was a top-rate pretreatment system.
 Mr. Bruntz, along with the engineers on the project, believed that to achieve a quality powder coated finish, the best pretreatment was imperative.
-Dubois Chemical Co., which had been the pretreatment supplier for the old finishing system, was assigned the task of developing the new pretreatment for the powder coating line.
+DuBois Chemicals, Surface Finishing., which had been the pretreatment supplier for the old finishing system, was assigned the task of developing the new pretreatment for the powder coating line.

 In the first stage of the iron-phosphate spray pretreatment, parts spend 60 sec in the 140F Ferroterj.
 The first stage removes shop oils and metalworking fluids.
 This is followed by a second 60-sec stage of the same solution at the same temperature and concentration.
 The second stage simply continues the cleaning process.
 The third and fourth stages are 42-sec counterflowing tap-water rinses.

 The fifth stage is Secure iron phosphate for 90 sec at 130-140F.
 In addition to phosphating, the process also provides some cleaning action.
 The coating is heavier than ordinary phosphate coatings, enhancing paint adhesion and corrosion protection.